m1foley/mahjongwind/README.md

 Play mahjong with your friends online!

 ## TODO
+- Bug: Clicking on corner of menu buttons
+- Bug: Wintile not glowing
 - Refactor: Try extracting code and/or assigns from show.ex into components
 - Indicate how many tiles remain in deck
 - Persist notifications longer. e.g., persist "drew from deck" after remaining exposed tiles come out